 An official University of Maryland student photo identification card is issued to each registered student.
 The Photo-ID card is issued at Orientation and is used for the student's entire educational program.
-The Photo-ID card is for use only by the student to whom the card is issued.

-The photo-ID card is used to access resources provided by UMD including: library services; admission to athletic, social, and cultural events; access to some campus buildings; and the shuttle bus.
+The Photo-ID card is for use only by the student to whom the card is issued. resources provided by UMD including: library services; admission to athletic, social, and cultural events; access to some campus buildings; and the shuttle bus.
 It is a general form of identification used on campus.
 The cards may not be transferred or loaned to another individual for any reason.
 Violators will be referred to the Judiciary Office.